dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 Adherence to the first two rules given in Section 3.9 of [@!RFC7049] will minimise file sizes.

-Adherence to the last two rules given in Section 3.9 of [@!RFC7049] for all maps and arrays would unacceptably constrain implementations, for example, in the use case of real-time data collection in constrained environments.
+Adherence to the last two rules given in Section 3.9 of [@!RFC7049] for all maps and arrays would unacceptably constrain implementations, for example, in the use case of real-time data collection in constrained environments where outputting block tables after query/response data and allowing indefinite length maps and arrays could reduce memory requirements.

 ## Optional data